mekowalski/todo-mvc/NOTES.md

 [x]Make items a List real
-[x]Need and Item table: associated with a List []#create for and item in a List: what is the HTTP URL method -the form is present in the list show page
+[x]Need and Item table: associated with a List [x]#create for and item in a List: what is the HTTP URL method -the form is present in the list show page
 -what URL does this imply?

-POST /items #=> doesn't describe which list we are adding an item to An Item doesn't exist in app outside of context of the List it belongs to -Nested Resources : /lists/:id/items (Items are nested within this List, in terms of URL)
+POST /items #=> doesn't describe which list we are adding an item to An Item doesn't exist in app outside of context of the List it belongs to -Nested Resources : /lists/:id/items (Items are nested within this List, in terms of URL )

+# Step 4: Adding Validations
+-validate that Lists have a name
+-validate that Items have a description

 Believe there are 5 total TodoMVC stages to complete